johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 ## Translation and Republication ##

 It is hoped that Maize Plant Discipleship will be widely translated, republished, trialled and adopted for use in numerous African and other majority world contexts.
-After you have explored and trialled Maize Plant Discipleship, we would welcome hearing from you.
-You can contact us via the Maize Plant Discipleship website, (www.maizeplantdiscipleship.info).
-Please tell us how and where you are using the resource and with what effect, including any improvements that you want to suggest.
+We welcome hearing from those who have explored and trialled Maize Plant Discipleship.
+Contact us via the Maize Plant Discipleship website, (www.maizeplantdiscipleship.info), telling us where, how and with what effect you are using it, together with any suggestions you would like to offer.

 <!--\begin {pause}-->